 Dance and singing roles in high school musicals, piano lessons, ballet classes and voice lessons, occupied Tarifa’s teen years.
 She was accepted at West Chester State College as a voice major/piano minor in 1974.
-During her freshman year, she went to NYC to visit her uncle who took her to see legendary dance artist, Jemela Omar who was performing at the Darvish.
-This had a profound affect on her.
-She promptly changed her major upon returning to college and enrolled in every dance elective her schedule allowed.
+In her freshman year, she went to NYC to visit her uncle who took her to see legendary dance artist, Jemela Omar perform at the Darvish.
+This had a profound effect on her.
+She promptly changed her major upon her return to college and enrolled in every dance elective her schedule allowed.
 She graduated with a BS degree in Health & Physical Education with a Dance Emphasis in 1978.
 That same year she obtained her first professional teaching job in New York City where she taught Dance and PE at the Nightingale Bamford School, an elite private girls academy.
-She enrolled at NYU in 1979 to further her dance studies and earned her MA Degree in Dance Education in 1982.
-She was a performing member of NYU based modern dance company, Kaleidoscope under the direction of Dr. Judith Schwartz.
-After working backstage for a year with the Ibrahim Farrah Near East Dance Group, she became a performing member the latter part of 1979 and remained with the company until 1982 before the arrival of her firstborn.
-Her most memorable performance with the company was at Town Hall in June, 1981 where she performed “the possessed” in Mr. Farrah’s “Beit al Zaar, and in production numbers La Mystique Et Spirituelle (Zeffet) and Saidi Et Nawaria.
-International Dance Star, Nadia Gamal was the featured artist in that performance.
-Tarifa was able to study intensely with Ms. Gamal and to perform on the same stage with her that summer.
+She enrolled at NYU in the summer of 1979 to further her dance studies and earned her MA Degree in Dance Education in 1982.
+She performed with NYU based Modern Dance company, Kaleidoscope under the direction of Dr. J. Schwartz while there.
+After working backstage for the Ibrahim Farrah Near East Dance Group, her uncle invited her to became a performing member in the winter of 1979.
+She remained with the company until 1982.
+Her most memorable performance was her NYC debut with the company in June 1981 at Town Hall where she was featured as “the possessed” in Mr. Farrah’s “Beit al Zaar” and performed with the company in “La Mystique Et Spirituelle” (Zeffet) and “Saidi Et Nawaria” featuring International Dance Artist Nadia Gamal.
+Tarifa was fortunate to be able to study intensely with Ms. Gamal that summer and to perform on the same stage with her was a dream come true.
 She idolized Nadia Gamal and worked very hard to emulate her style of dance.
-Among other performances with the group, she especially enjoyed dancing at the Spoleto Festival in Charleston, South Carolina in the spring of 82.
-Among the numbers she performed her favorites were Mr. Farrah’s “Balas” choreography which she performed with Mish Mish Bint Amira and Yousry Sharif and his “Dabke” Choreography performed with the company.
+Among other performances with the group, she especially enjoyed dancing at the Spoleto Festival in Charleston, South Carolina in the spring of 1982.
+Among her favorites numbers were Mr. Farrah’s “Balas” choreography in which she performed with Mish Mish Bint Amira and Yousry Sharif as well as his “Dabke” choreography performed with the entire company.

-Tarifa has written several articles on dance which have been published in Arabesque and Yallah Magazine.
-She hopes to find more time in her pending retirement to research and write about cultural dance and her own heritage.__________________________________________________________________________________ Contact Information Email: firstname.lastname@example.org Phone: (561) 801-5783
+Tarifa has written articles on dance which have been published in Arabesque and Yallah Magazine.
+As she enjoys a semi-retired existence, she hopes to find more time to read about cultural dance and the history of her own heritage.__________________________________________________________________________________ Contact Information Email: firstname.lastname@example.org Phone: (561) 801-5783